-NACAC has scheduled a series of webinars on a variety of topics.
-Each session below is
+NACAC is hosting an ongoing series of webinars on a variety of topics.
+Each session is

 Fees for each webinar are $15 for NACAC members and $20 for non-members.
 Fees are non-refundable.
 Each fee is for one individual or couple to view the webinar.
 (If you have questions about group viewings or group rates, please contact Mary Boo.)
 To learn more about membership, visit http://www.nacac.org/about/membership.html.

-Click here to pay to register for the live or recorded webinars.
+Click here to pay to register for any recorded webinars.

 - "I'll Tell Them When They're Older Because..."
 Talking to Children about Their History — by Barry Chaffkin— Children do best when they know the truth about their lives.
 But sharing difficult information with children is not easy.
 This webinar will give participants the tools to discuss the most challenging situations (abuse, parental incarceration, death, HIV, incest, termination of parental rights) with children of all ages.
 Please bring your own challenging questions to the webinar.
 Now chief executive officer of Fostering Change for Children, Barry Chaffkin has worked in child welfare for more than 23 years, directly supervising the reunification of more than 900 children with their families as well as finalizing adoptions of 900+ children from the New York foster care system.
 Barry is a nationally recognized speaker and trainer who serves as an adjunct lecturer at the Columbia University School of Social Work in New York City and has guest-lectured in family counseling at St. Joseph's College in Patchogue, N.Y.